 The workspace is only active while configuring a drive controller (project tree: drive controller).
-Depending on the projected device control and application, the workspace allows quick access to the wizards and parameter list, the graphical programming as well as the scope function of the drive controller view in the project menu.
+Depending on the projected controller and application, the workspace allows quick access to the wizards and parameter list, the open configuration as well as the scope function of the drive controller view in the project menu.